 Employees can be advised to take care of their health and safety and protect others by doing the following:

 On Friday 20 March 2020 the government announced the introduction of a temporary scheme, the Coronavirus Job Retention Scheme, to support employers whose businesses have been severely affected by coronavirus.
-The scheme was opened to all UK employers for an initial four months starting from 1 March 2020, and has now been extended until the end of October 2020 (though the scheme closed to new entrants on 30 June 2020 – see further information below).
-Employers are able to use a HMRC portal (open as of 20 April) to claim 80% of furloughed employees’ (employees on a leave of absence) usual monthly wage costs, up to £2500 a month, plus (not including) the associated employer national insurance contributions and minimum automatic enrolment employer pension contributions on that wage.
-On 12 May 2020, Chancellor Rishi Sunak announced that from August, employers would be expected to make a contribution to employees’ furlough payments, with further details to be announced by the end of May.
+The scheme was opened to all UK employers for an initial three months starting from 1 March 2020, and has now been extended until the end of October 2020 (though the scheme closed to new entrants on 30 June 2020 – see further information below).
+Employers are able to use a HMRC portal (which opened on 20 April) to claim 80% of furloughed employees’ (employees on a leave of absence) usual monthly wage costs, up to £2500 a month, plus (not including) the associated employer national insurance contributions and minimum automatic enrolment employer pension contributions on that wage.
+On 29 May 2020, it was announced that, from August, employers must pay National Insurance and pension contributions for furloughed employees, plus 10% of furlough pay from September, rising to 20% from October.

 The scheme is designed to help employers that cannot maintain their current workforce because their operations have been severely affected by Covid-19.
 The Government has stated that all types of employers can claim under the scheme as it recognises that different businesses will face different impacts from Covid-19.
 This is slightly different from the original purpose of the scheme, which was for employers to claim pay for employees who would otherwise have to lay off or make employees redundant.
 This updated guidance suggests that all employers are eligible to claim under the scheme provided their business operations have been severely impacted by Covid-19.

-Prior to July 1 2020, employees on furlough leave will remain at home on 80% of their pay (subject to a maximum of £2,500 per month) and they will not be permitted to carry-out any work (though part-time work will likely be allowed from August 2020 – further details will be announced by the Government by the end of May).
-To be eligible for the grant, when on furlough, an employee cannot undertake work for, or on behalf, of the organisation or any linked or associated organisation (e.g. any company in the employer’s group).
+Prior to July 1 2020, employees on furlough leave had to remain at home on 80% of their pay (subject to a maximum of £2,500 per month) and were not permitted to carry-out any work.
+To be eligible for the grant, when on furlough, an employee could not undertake work for, or on behalf, of the organisation or any linked or associated organisation (e.g. any company in the employer’s group).
 This includes providing services or generating revenue.
 However, since 1 July 2020, furloughed employees are allowed to return to work for any amount of time and any shift pattern, but with employers paying 100% of wages for the days they are working.

 On 26 March, the government published guidance on the Coronavirus Job Retention Scheme which answers a number of questions which had arisen since the scheme was introduced.
-This guidance has been subsequently updated six times (at the time of writing, the last update was on 11 May 2020).
+This guidance has been subsequently updated numerous times (at the time of writing, the last update was on 26 June 2020).
 Other guidance for businesses and employees has also been updated: support for businesses through the Coronavirus Job Retention Scheme and - Furloughed workers.